mx-99/Dotfiles/README.md

- title 	Don't make these mistakes when you're starting out on linux
+	Don't make these mistakes when you're starting out on linux